NBA Rumors: Kevin Love Could Be Headed To Heat For Andre Iguodala, Kelly Olynyk, And Two First-Round Picks

-The Miami Heat are currently not playing like a team that is seriously aiming to return to the NBA Finals in the 2020-21 NBA season.
+The Miami Heat are currently not playing like a team aiming to return to the NBA Finals this season.
 As of now, they are on a two-game losing streak, sitting in the No. 11 spot in the Eastern Conference with a 4-6 record.
-Even if they managed to find their way back to the winning column, most people believe that the Heat would be needing additional star power around Jimmy Butler and Bam Adebayo in order to have a legitimate chance of fully dominating the Eastern Conference and ending their years of title drought this year.
+Even if they manage to find their way back to the winning column, many people believe the Heat need additional star power around Jimmy Butler and Bam Adebayo in order to have a legitimate chance of fully dominating the Eastern Conference.

 One of the realistic trade targets for the Heat this season is All-Star power forward Kevin Love of the Cleveland Cavaliers.
 According to Brett Siegel of NBA Analysis Network, the Heat could acquire Love from the Cavaliers by sending them a package that includes Andre Iguodala, Kelly Olynyk, a 2022 first-round pick, and a 2025 first-round pick.
-If the proposed deal would push through, Siegel believes that it would be beneficial for the Cavaliers and the Heat.
+If the proposed deal goes through, Siegel believes that it would be beneficial for both teams.

 For the Cavaliers, the suggested trade would allow them to get rid of Love and his massive salary while acquiring assets that could help them speed up the rebuilding process.